gepheum/soia-typescript-gen/README.md

 Official plugin for generating TypeScript/JavaScript code from [.soia](https://github.com/gepheum/soia) files.

+Generated code can run Node, Deno or in the browser.

 ## Installation

 From your project's root directory, run `npm i --save-dev soia-typescript-gen`.